 The SRNA supports wide availability of Take Home Naloxone (THN) kits for individuals at risk of opioid overdose, their families, support persons and community-based organizations.

 Naloxone is a medication that can reverse the effects of opioids.
 It can be given intramuscularly (IM) or by nasal spray, and THN kits have been created to make this life-saving medication readily available.
-Naloxone is a Schedule II medication, which means that it is available without a prescription, and is stored behind the counter at the pharmacy.
-THN kits contain two doses of Naloxone, and the recipient receives appropriate training when a kit is provided.
-The training includes how to assess for opioid overdose, the steps for administering Naloxone, and a return demonstration.
+Naloxone is available without a prescription and contains two doses.
+Training for use of the kit includes how to assess for opioid overdose, the steps for administering Naloxone, and a may include a return demonstration.
 The acronym SAVE ME is a helpful reminder of the steps, which are: